iqbalhossen0483/TextuLearn/memory-bank/projectbrief.md

   - Health checks.
 - Orchestrating AI agents built with Google ADK.

 The backend server code and related files will be organized within a dedicated "server" directory.
-Frontend development will be addressed in a later phase.
+Frontend development has commenced using Next.js and Tailwind CSS, with initial setup and color palette definition completed.
+The frontend code resides in the "frontend" directory.

 ## 4. High-Level Goals